Best Mint Alternatives in 2026

 Digital envelope budgeting

-If you actually used Mint's budgeting features (not just the spending overview), Goodbudget's envelope system gives you more structure.
-The free tier supports 10 budget categories — enough for most people.
-It requires more manual effort than Mint did but gives you tighter control.
+If you actually used Mint's budgeting features and not just the spending overview, Goodbudget's digital envelope system gives you more structure.
+The free tier supports 10 budget categories with couples sync, which is enough for most people.
+It requires manual entry on the free plan, but you get real envelope-based budgeting that Mint never properly delivered.
+Plus plan adds bank sync at $8/month.

 Strengths